About The Artist

 Julie spent 2 years in Paris, first at the American College and then at the Ecole des Beaux Arts.
 She then returned home to Baltimore, where she finished her studies at the Maryland Institute of Art.

-After getting married and having their son Nick, the young family moved to Los Angeles where they lived and worked and raised an amazing son who graduated from UC Berkeley.
+After getting married and having their son Nick, the young family moved to Los Angeles where they lived and worked for more than thirty years.

 Julie is a former member of Women Painters West, The Los Angeles Art Association, Collage Artists of America,

 Her paintings have been included in many Juried and Group Shows and are in several private collections throughout the country.

 Now in Florida, she is becoming a part of its vital art community.
 In her first juried show here in 2020, she was awarded First Prize by the eminent juror, Nofa Dixon, for her painting, Second Sight Series #1.

 In November, she was awarded First Place in the 31st Annual All Florida Juried show.for her painting, Backward Glance.
 She was selected over several hundred artists by the renowned artist, Kirk Ke Wang.